HomeDecorative ElementBlogDecorative ElementDesign & Development

 “Absent the adoption of specific technical requirements for websites through rulemaking, public accommodations have flexibility in how to comply with the ADA’s general requirements of nondiscrimination and effective communication.
 Accordingly, noncompliance with a voluntary technical standard for website accessibility does not necessarily indicate noncompliance with the ADA.”

-Consequence of Failure to Comply with the ADA
+Consequences of Non-compliance with the ADA

 Benefits of Website Accessibility

-What Does Web Accessibility Mean?
+Understanding Web Accessibility

-Some Advice for Getting Started
+Tips for Getting Started with Accessibility

 Conclusion